Wayfarers Chapel

 Nestled in a grove of towering redwood trees, the natural sanctuary made of Palos Verdes stone, redwood, and glass was designed by architect Lloyd Wright.
 The Chapel’s organic architecture gives unique expression to the sanctuary as a sacred space that welcomes all wayfarers along life’s path.
 With its breathtaking views of the Pacific Ocean and Catalina Island, the 3.5 acres of the Chapel grounds feature beautifully landscaped gardens, trees forming arbored walkways, a reflection pool with a memorial fountain, a colonnade, a rose garden with walkways of engraved pavers, a hillside stream, and a visitors center.

 The beautiful, terraced hills of Palos Verdes have experienced shifting land for Millenia.
-In 2023 there has been an increase of land movement in the Abalone Cove area surrounding Wayfarers Chapel.
-Accordingly, the grounds of Wayfarers Chapel are open to visitors but the Chapel building itself is only open for scheduled services.
-If you would like to see the interior of the Chapel, you are invited to attend our regularly scheduled 10am Sunday services.
+In 2023 there was an increase of land movement in the Abalone Cove area surrounding Wayfarers Chapel.
+In February 2024, the chapel and grounds were closed due to worsening landslide issues.
+A few months later, plans to disassemble the chapel to save it from destruction were announced.

 The Chapel is a living parable.
 The harmony of glass, wood, and stone, combined with the beauty of the natural surroundings, symbolizes the integral relationship of our inner world of mind and spirit with God’s universe.